KindaRainyToday/RobinSR/README.md

 ### 3. Why is the `PlayerSession.on_message()` and dummy handling so sexy, considering Python's lack of macros?
 Because I am a Python God.

-## Known Issues
+## Known Issues & Limitations
 - Session doesn't get cleaned up if the client doesn't send the logout packet.

     This can easily be band-aid fixed by adding a timeout.
 But since it's just a singleplayer server, just close the server, lol.

 - Certain exceptions in gameserver can stop it from receiving packets.
 You need to restart the server when that happens.

-- In SceneEntityMove handler, it should update the persistent's position.
-Right now it doesn't.
-I made a fix but haven't tested it yet.
+- Simulated Universe battle isn't implemented.
+I've only tested with MoC but PF and AS should work just fine.

-- Sending chats doesn't update the chat list, but commands still work properly.
-So this is not really an issue... unless you a have mental disorder called OCD.
+- Sending chats doesn't update the chat list.
+Commands still work properly though.
+Not really an issue unless you a have mental disorder called OCD.
 If you do, stay the fuck away from Python, go Rust.

-- Map keeps on loading forever...
-Well I don't give a shit.
+- Map keeps on loading forever.

+    ...Well I don't give a shit.
 Feel free to open an issue/PR if you figure out where I fucked it up though.

+- Gacha doesn't work properly.
+My opinion is the same as the one regarding the previous point.

+- SceneCastSkill (using techniques) is pretty fucked, especially Castorice.
+Just enable techniques through srtools website instead of using it ingame.

+- The srtools-data file doesn't autoreload when it gets modified.
+However, entering battle (or using a command) will reload it.

 ## Acknowledgements
 - Xeon, for the original RobinSR